gridaphobe/research-exam/slides.md

 - [ ] more comparisons!!
 - [X] un-demorgan refutations
 - [X] clarify that we use a single set of constraints to represent all possible inputs
+- [ ] no sub-bullets or just bold
+- [ ] more consistent slide titles
+- [ ] explain all code with english
+- [ ] RECAP: re-use black-box slides with PROBLEM section

 # Questions